phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.add_component.md

      of a function (as a string) that can be found in the [phoebe.parameters.compute](phoebe.parameters.compute.md) module.
 * `component` (string, optional): name of the newly-created feature.
+* `overwrite` (boolean, optional, default=False): whether to overwrite an existing component with the same `component` tag.
+If False, an error will be raised.
 * `**kwargs`: default values for any of the newly-created parameters (passed directly to the matched callabled function).